mohancse1707/mohan.github.com/_posts/2019-12-03-Scheduler-Application.md

 ### Quick Deployment Steps

-After setting Java & Maven in path, execute the below command to start the application.
+After setting Java & Maven in the path, execute the below command to start the application.

 > mvn spring-boot:run